 The Right to Participate

-- Workers have a right to participate in the health and safety program at their workplace.
-This right is best seen in the form of a Joint Occupational Health and Safety Committee in the workplace that has workers and managers working together to ensure the workplace is safe.
+The right to participate ensures workers have an opportunity to help identify and correct hazards and participate in decisions that affect their health and safety at work.
+This right is best seen in the form of a Joint Occupational Health and Safety Committee or as an OH&S Representative in the workplace that has workers and managers working together to ensure the workplace is safe.

 The Right to Refuse